episerver/content-delivery-js-sdk/src/@episerver/content-definitions/README.md

 # Episerver Content Delivery JavaScript SDK - Content Definitions

-SDK and CLI for managing definitions and modelling of data in an Episerver application running the [Content Definitions API](https://world.episerver.com/documentation/developer-guides/content-definitions-api/).
-The SDK is written in TypeScript and includes types.
+SDK and CLI for managing content definitions and modelling of data in an Episerver application running the [Content Definitions API](https://world.episerver.com/documentation/developer-guides/content-definitions-api/).

 Please visit [Episerver World](https://world.episerver.com/) for full documentation of the APIs.